CWCF: Indivisible Reserve

 - Mandatory approach: That CWCF should seek a mandatory indivisible reserve along with seeking that profits invested in indivisible reserves not be taxed.
 (It should be noted that the success of such a proposal will require agreement with two ministries in each jurisdiction (province, territory &/or federal level), the one responsible for co-op law and the one responsible for taxation.
 To have exemption from most of the corporate tax, which is federal, would also require the agreement of Finance Canada.)
 OR

 - Focus only on taxation: Instead of seeking a mandatory indivisible reserve, seek a federal tax change so that any worker co-operative whose articles of incorporation specify the creation of an indivisible reserve not pay corporate tax on the proportion of their income allocated to the indivisible reserve.
-(This would be an additional benefit to worker co-ops in Quebec, as well as a benefit to worker co-ops in other regions.
+(This would be an additional benefit to all worker co-ops in Quebec where indivisible reserves are mandatory, as well as a benefit to worker co-ops in other regions who entrench an indivisible reserve in their constituting documents.)
 It would be possible to seek a mandatory indivisible reserve at a later time.)
 OR

 - Optional approach with education: That instead of seeking legislative change around indivisible reserves, CWCF should educate worker co-ops about adopting an indivisible reserve by decision of the membership, through changes to their constitution.
 Part of this education project would be to discuss the potential of this to help strengthen one’s own co-operative and the worker co-op movement.
 OR

 - No action / purely optional approach (status quo): That CWCF not undertake either a lobby effort or an education project regarding indivisible reserves.

 There could be other options considered, too.